 The Canadian Lenders Association represents technology and innovative business models that continue to be adopted by mainstream financial institutions and herald the future of lending in Canada.

-Our fintech ecosystem offers a dynamic suite of financial services to support the growing needs of Canadian consumers.
-With the acceleration of digitization, including automation and APIs, BaaS (banking-as-a-service) and Open Banking, credit has become more accessible to underserviced and digital-forward borrowers.
+Our bank and fintech ecosystem offers a dynamic suite of financial services to support the growing needs of Canadian consumers.
+With the acceleration of digitization, including automation and APIs, BaaS (banking-as-a-service) and Open Banking, credit has become more accessible to both underserviced and digital-forward borrowers.

 To this end, the CLA seeks to work across the spectrum of financial services in Canada and with the provincial and federal government to develop future standards that will ultimately benefit both the consumer and the economy.